appliedmicrobiologyresearch/covgap/README.md

 ```
 $ snakemake -s path/to/covgap/repo/covgap.smk --use-conda --cores [number of cores reserved]
 ```
 Parameters are customisable by adding the flag `--config` followed by the parameter to be changed.
-For example, to change the directory containing reads from the default to `../my_reads/` , the command will be
+For example, to change the directory containing reads from the default to `../my_reads/` , the command will be:
 ```
 $ snakemake -s path/to/covgap/repo/covgap.smk --use-conda --cores 4 --config read_dir=../my_reads/
 ```